terhechte/Ebou/README.md

 Ebou is currently an experiment and therefore missing some features which you might expect from a full Mastodon client.
 They will be implemented over time.

+You can download the current [release for macOS Testflight](https://testflight.apple.com/join/7CpOOK4w) or [in the GitHub releases](https://github.com/terhechte/Ebou/releases)

 ## Screenshots

 Full Screenshot with Conversation Tree: